aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/cells-formatting/conditional-formatting/generate-conditional-formatting-databars-images/_index.md

             const file = fileInput.files[0];
             const arrayBuffer = await file.arrayBuffer();

-            // Creating a workbook from the uploaded file const workbook = new Workbook(new Uint8Array(arrayBuffer));
+            // Create a workbook from the uploaded file const workbook = new Workbook(new Uint8Array(arrayBuffer));

-            // Access first worksheet
+            // Access the first worksheet
             const worksheet = workbook.worksheets.get(0);

-            // Access the cell which contains conditional formatting databar const cell = worksheet.cells.get("C1");
+            // Access the cell which contains conditional formatting DataBar const cell = worksheet.cells.get("C1");

             // Create and get the conditional formatting of the worksheet